koochyrat/VRTweaks/README.md

 # VRTweaks
 Subnautica Below Zero Mod to Add Tweaks for VR

-Add in Pimax specific fixes to fix culling at edges as well as double vision UI
+Add in Pimax specific fixes to fix culling at edges.
+Fix for double vision UI is pending.